France’s virus pass now required in restaurants, trains

 On Saturday, thousands of demonstrators marched in Paris and other French cities for a fourth consecutive week of protests against the measure.

-The pass was already in place last month for cultural and recreational venues including cinemas, concert halls, sports arenas and theme parks.
+The virus pass has already been in place for last month for cultural and recreational venues including cinemas, concert halls, sports arenas and theme parks.

-The law also requires health care workers to be vaccinated against the virus by Sept.
+The law also requires French health care workers to be vaccinated against the virus by Sept.
 15.

 ———